- Delivering the transition to a sustainable energy future rests on inspiring public trust - and this will be good for the bottom line, too.

-Delivering the transition will require integrity, trust and collaboration across the entire ecosystem.
+Delivering the transition will require integrity, trust, and collaboration across the entire ecosystem.
 Accenture’s analysis suggests that 25% of potential emissions reductions achievable through 2050 – equivalent to over 10 GT per year – are dependent on collaboration between energy suppliers and their customers.
-The message is clear; when it comes to creating the new energy future, no one company or country can do it alone.
-Companies, partners, suppliers, customers, communities and governments all play a role.
+The message is clear; when it comes to creating a new sustainable energy future, no one company or country can do it alone.
+Companies, partners, suppliers, customers, communities, and governments all play a role.

 We are at an inflection point.
 COVID-19 has triggered the single biggest change in human behaviour in history, and in turn, has triggered the single biggest reinvention of industry in living memory.
 Collectively, there is an urgency like never before to put our trust in one another and our institutions to come through the pandemic stronger and more resilient.
 To succeed in the energy transition, we will need to similarly rally around a shared purpose, collective action and – above all – the belief that we are all in this together.

 Three levers of trust